ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

-# DP Cluster
+# External Storage

 (dp-cluster)=
 ## Ingest and Migrate a Data Item

-This section outlines the steps required to ingest and migrate data within the DLM system using the **ska-dlm REST API interface**.
+This section outlines the steps required to ingest and migrate data using the **ska-dlm REST API interface**.

 1. Obtain an API token, authorizing use of DLM by a specific user
 2. Determine the location of the file(s) you wish to register, and register this location with DLM